Elizabeth Van Lew

-Elizabeth Van Lew (October 12, 1818 – September 25, 1900) was an American abolitionist and philanthropist who built and operated an extensive spy ring for the Union Army during the American Civil War.
+Elizabeth Van Lew (October 12, 1818 – September 25, 1900) was an American abolitionist, Southern Unionist, and philanthropist who recruited and acted as the primary handler of an extensive spy ring for the Union Army in the Confederate capital of Richmond during the American Civil War.
 Many false claims continue to be made about her life.
-The single most reliable source is a 2002 biography by University of Virginia Professor Elizabeth R. Varon.
+The single most reliable source is a 2002 biography by University of Virginia professor Elizabeth R. Varon.

 Early life

-Elizabeth Van Lew was born on October 12, 1818, in Richmond, Virginia to John Van Lew and Eliza Baker, whose maternal grandfather was Hilary Baker, mayor of Philadelphia from 1796 to 1798.
-Elizabeth's father came to Richmond in 1806, at the age of 16; within 20 years, he had built up a prosperous hardware business and owned several slaves.
+Elizabeth Van Lew was born on October 12, 1818, in Richmond, Virginia.
+Her father was John Van Lew and Eliza Baker was her mother.
+Her maternal grandfather was Hilary Baker, mayor of Philadelphia from 1796 to 1798.
+John Van Lew came to Richmond in 1806, at the age of 16; within 20 years, he had built up a prosperous hardware business and owned several slaves.

-Her family sent Van Lew to Philadelphia to be educated.
+Van Lew was educated in Philadelphia.
 The Quaker school she attended is thought to have been influential in forming her anti-slavery views.
 Following her father's death in 1843, Van Lew and her mother continued to live in the family's home in Richmond.
 John Van Lew's will stipulated that none of the family's enslaved human property could be freed.
 However, Elizabeth and her mother helped the slaves in their household to earn wages and a measure of freedom.
 While the Van Lew family benefited from slavery, she believed it would eventually fade away.
 Her hope was that Southerners would free their slaves and that emancipation by manumission would gradually end the practice that she viewed as abhorrent and destructive to the South.